Advanced Manufacturing Club

-Gaming The Club gives students a positive environment to come together with other likeminded individuals to socialize through the art of gaming.
+The Gaming Club gives students a positive environment to come together with other likeminded individuals to socialize through the art of gaming.
 Games can include board games, card games, and video games.
 Students must maintain a satisfactory GPA and standing, up to the discretion of the advisor.

 Gamma Beta Phi Society

-GBP is the honor society on campus.
+GBP is an honor society on campus.
 Students must have a 3.0 or higher cumulative grade point average, must have earned 12 or more semester hours in a major at NCC.
 Membership drives are held in September and February of each semester.

-Global Perspectives Scholars Club
+Global Scholars Club

-The purposes of the Nash Community College Global Perspectives Scholars Club is to encourage active student involvement in learning about cultures, countries, and ways of life that are different from their own.
+The purposes of the Nash Community College Global Scholars Club is to encourage active student involvement in learning about cultures, countries, and ways of life that are different from their own.
 To explore the role of a global citizen on campus, in the community, around the world, and raise funds for club members who are participating in NCC Study Abroad trip.

 Lambda Association of Students and Supporters (NCLASS)

-College Lambda Alliance of Students and Supporters (NCLASS) is an organization whose purpose is to provide outreach, support, information, and resources for gay, lesbian, transgender, and bisexual students.
+Nash Community College Lambda Alliance of Students and Supporters (NCLASS) is an organization whose purpose is to provide outreach, support, information, and resources for gay, lesbian, transgender, and bisexual students.
 NCLASS also provides information and resources to students regarding sexuality and sexual orientation and strives to promote a culture of equality for all Nash Community College students.